pnielly/get_next_line/README.md

 ```

 ## Comments
-You can uncomment the indicated lines in main.c to display the return values.
+You can uncomment the indicated lines in main.c to display the return values.</b>
 You'll find a better version of this function in the project <a href="https://github.com/pnielly/GNLReborn">GNLReborn</a>.